Cross-sections, quotients, and representation rings of semisimple algebraic groups: Introduction

-a surjective morphism such that $\pi^*_G\big(k[\GG]\big)$ is the algebra $k[G]^G$ of class functions on $G$.
+a surjective morphism (quotient morphism) such that $\pi^*_G\big(k[\GG]\big)$ is the algebra $k[G]^G$ of class functions on $G$.
 Every fiber of $\pG$ is then the closure of a regular conjugacy class (i.e., that of the maximal dimension) and such classes in general position are closed \cite[Theorem 6.11, Cor.
 6.13, and Sect.
 2.14]{St1}.

-\begin{definition} A closed irreducible subvariety $S$ of $G$ is called a {\it cross-section} (of the collection of fibers of $\pG$) in $G$ if $S$ intersects at a single point every fiber of $\pG$. \end{definition}
+\begin{definition} A closed irreducible subvariety $S$ of $G$ is called a {\it cross-section} (of the collection of fibers of $\pG$) in $G$ if $S$ intersects every fiber of $\pG$ at a single point. \end{definition}

 The elements of $S$ are the ``canonical forms'' of the elements of a dense constructible subset of $G$ with respect to conjugation.\;The image of any {\it section} of $\pG$ (i.e., a morphism $\sigma\colon \GG\to G$ such that $\pG\circ\sigma={\rm id}^{}_{\GG}$) is an example of such $S$; moreover, this $S$ has the property that $\pG|_S\colon S\to \GG$ is an isomorphism.
-For ${\rm char}\,k=0$, every cross-section in $G$ is obtained in this manner (see Remark 1 in Section \ref{re}).
+For ${\rm char}\,k=0$, every cross-section in $G$ is obtained in this manner (see Subsection \ref{re}.A).

 In 1965 {\sc Steinberg} gave an explicit construction of a section of $\pG$ for every simply connected semisimple group $G$ (see his celebrated paper \cite{St1}).
 Its image is a cross-section that intersects every regular conjugacy class and does not intersect other conjugacy classes.